IngAmaury/IngAmaury/README.md

 ## 📝 Publications
 - "Assessment of emotions and stress in drivers to promote safe driving" (In progress)
-- ("Collaboration System for Multidisciplinary Research with Essential Data Analysis Toolkit Built-In")[https://www.mdpi.com/2078-2489/14/12/626] -  MDPI Open Access Journals 2023
+- " (Collaboration System for Multidisciplinary Research with Essential Data Analysis Toolkit Built-In)[https://www.mdpi.com/2078-2489/14/12/626] " -  MDPI Open Access Journals 2023
-- ("Stress Detection Protocol in Vehicular Driving using Virtual Reality")[https://ieeexplore.ieee.org/abstract/document/10332850] - Presented at CCE International Conference 2023
+- " (Stress Detection Protocol in Vehicular Driving using Virtual Reality)[https://ieeexplore.ieee.org/abstract/document/10332850] " - Presented at CCE International Conference 2023
 - "Convolutional Neural Network for detecting Emotions and Polarity in text using chatbot" - Bachelor's Thesis, 2023

 ## 💻 Technical Skills